LibreOffice/core/README.md

 The test script allow you to pick which tests you wish to run.

-This script starts by extracting from the standard build produced by __catcus-make__, a reduced directory tree that should be small enough to use as an AWS layer file, however in test mode it does not compress this into a standard AWS layer file see __Build AWS Layer file__.
+This script starts by extracting from the standard build produced by __catcus-make__, a reduced directory tree that should be small enough to use as an AWS Lambda Layer file, however in test mode it does not compress this into a standard AWS Lambda Layer file see __Build AWS Lambda Layer file__.

 to run tests:
 ```bash